RenjieZhao/ECE285-MLIP-Artistic-Style-Transfer/README.md

-cyclegandemo.ipynb -- Run a demo of our code training_base_model.ipynb -- Run the training of the Monet base model for CycleGANs test_models.ipynb -- Notebook used to view results on random images on the models.
+cyclegandemo.ipynb -- Run a demo of our code training_base_model.ipynb -- Run the training of the Monet base model for CycleGANs test_models.ipynb -- Notebook used to view results on random images on the models. neuralstyle.ipynb - Neural Style Transfer that can be run on DSMLP neuralstyle_preprocess.ipynb - Neural Style transfer that was run on google colab.
+Normalized input and equations written out.